 Final Brain Surgery Tidbits

 I’ve had no complications and am recovering like a champ.
-I will share the entire story, treatment and diagnosis when I have all of the details.
+I will share more of my story, treatment and diagnosis when I have all of the details.
 I “choose” to believe that I will come out of this and I know that it’s already made me stronger.
 This was a curse and a blessing at the same time.
-Below are my Tidbits for how to recover.
+Below are Tidbits for how to recover.
 Put any of these steps into action when you are dealing with stress, injury, loss and feeling the chaos of life.
 It works.

 Tidbits to heal instead of “powering through”